CrocInc/grunt-croc-requirejs/README.md

 ## Overview
 Why do we need another Grunt task for merging RequireJS modules  if there're [plenty of them](https://npmjs.org/package/grunt-contrib-requirejs)?
-There is a major difference - this task generates a "layered" application, i.e. all js scripts are merged nit into a single file but instead into several files ("layers").
+There is a major difference - this task generates a _layered_ application, i.e. all js scripts are not just combined into a single file but instead they are combined into several files - "layers".
 Here's motivation for such an approach.
 Usually a front-end application consists of a bunch of scripts.
 Some of them belongs to the application but other ones are some 3rd-party libraries.
 When an application is being developed app scripts are usually changed often but 3rd-party scripts much more rarely.
-So if we combine all scripts into a single one then users will have to redownload that script on every change.
+So if we combine all scripts into a single one "mega" script then end-users of the application will have to redownload that script on every change.
-This task allow to split scripts into _layers_.
+This task allows to split scripts into _layers_ so end-users will redownload only changed part of the application.

 Also the plugin provides some usefull optimization tools which allows you to:

-* combine all CSS files imported by AMD modules into a single css-script ("generic.css").
+* combine all CSS files imported by AMD modules into a single CSS-script ("generic.css")
-* compile and combine all Handlebars-templates imported by modules
+* precompile Handlebars-templates imported by modules

 ### CSS
+`xcss` plugin allows a module to import its CSS dependencies as regular AMD-modules.
 Usage example:
 ```js
 define([